BKV Collar Strategy

 BKV (BKV Corporation), in the Energy sector, (Oil & Gas Exploration & Production industry), listed on NYSE.

-BKV Corporation engages in the acquisition, operation, and development of natural gas and NGL properties.
-It is also involved in the gathering, processing, and transportation of natural gas.
-The company was founded in 2015 and is based in Denver, Colorado with additional offices in Tunkhannock, Pennsylvania and Fort Worth, Texas.
-BKV Corporation, LLC operates as a subsidiary of Banpu North America Corporation.
+BKV Corporation's business encompasses the entire natural gas and natural gas liquids (NGLs) value chain.
+The company focuses on acquiring, developing, and managing energy-producing assets, and also provides essential midstream services including the collection, processing, and transportation of natural gas.
+Founded in 2015, BKV Corporation is headquartered in Denver, Colorado, with additional offices strategically located in Tunkhannock, Pennsylvania, and Fort Worth, Texas.
+BKV Corporation, LLC operates as an affiliate under Banpu North America Corporation.

-A beta of 1.36 indicates BKV has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
-The trailing P/E of 9.57 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 1.08 places BKV roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+The trailing P/E of 10.69 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.

 What is a collar on BKV?